Hey therapist, I’m Allyson

 • Work remotely from all over the world I currently live in Mexico (and Europe before that!) — virtual networking and SEO make location independence possible

 I’ll bring the proven marketing strategy.
-You bring the grit, passion, and willingness.
+You bring the passion and willingness.

 We’ll work together to create results that make sense for YOUR practice: whether that’s a full caseload, 3-day work weeks, premium fees, and/or the ability to work from anywhere.